deepakgadde25/reactproject1/README.md

-# Getting Started with Create React App
+# Getting Started with reactproject

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+click here to check the work of website:http://entranceupdates.epizy.com/ In the project directory, you can run:

 ### `npm start`